A Unique Prototype – The Second Weems Made

 The first two Weems prototypes have a number of unique qualities.

 Both use an experimental 18.5mm chapter ring that is noted in the archives.
-This mirrors the inner chapter size of the Turkish dual time Touran pocket watch.
+This mirrors the inner chapter size of the Turkish dual time Touran pocket watch inner chapter.

-The size was later increased to 25mm in 1938 with the introduction of the 37.9 calibre.
+The size was later increased to 25mm in 1938 with the introduction of the ref 4356 and the 37.9 calibre.

 Whilst we have no movement and lug profile picture of Weems actual watch, piece #2 has a movement stamped Patented 6 March 1911 that points to the repurposed dual time Turkish pocket watch movement from which they heralded.
 Both prototype pieces have consecutive serial numbers that are more than 10 years prior to their production in 1928 and 1929.